 Main campus students with a single semester Direct Loan are required to have a second disbursement of the single semester loan once the student has reached the mid-point of the semester.

 When a student registers for courses, he/she may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the College.
 If a student’s financial aid awards exceed his/her charges, the student will receive a refund.
 Estimated refund dates are posted on the Enrollment Service Center’s website under “Financial Aid Disbursements & Refunds.”
 Refunds are either mailed to the student at his/her home address or sent electronically to the student’s bank account (for students who elect the direct deposit option through their ePayment account.)
-A Main Campus Day student may use excess financial aid prior to the start of a term to purchase books by using a book voucher.
+A main campus student may use excess financial aid prior to the start of a term to purchase books by using a book voucher.
 If you are eligible for a book voucher contact the Enrollment Service Center to obtain information.

 To assist with expenses associated with attending Columbia College, students often receive funds from multiple sources that are to be used specifically (exclusively) for tuition.
-Funding beyond 100% of the tuition cost will not be returned to the student or applied to other expenses.
+Funding beyond 100 percent of the tuition cost will not be returned to the student or applied to other expenses.
 These sources include, but are not limited to military/corporate tuition assistance, VA Educational Benefits, MyCAA, institutional aid, endowed aid and Employee Educational Grant (EGG)/ Employee Graduate Educational Grant (GEG).
 The College will apply the non-institutional tuition-only funding sources first.
 Any excess funds remaining, after 100 percent of the tuition is paid, will be returned to the funding source and not the student.

 Financial Aid Contact Information